trekhleb/homemade-machine-learning/README.md

 ### Regression

 In regression problems we do real value predictions.
 Basically we try to draw a line/plane/n-dimensional plane along the training examples.
+Regression has continuous output value as compared to classification which has discrete output values

 _Usage examples: stock price forecast, sales analysis, dependency of any number, etc._